St. Louis Cardinals: Mascots

 The team mascot is an anthropomorphic cardinal wearing the team's uniform named Fredbird.
 He is assisted by Team Fredbird, a group of eleven women who entertain fans from the field and on top of the dugouts.

 While unofficial, the Rally Squirrel became an unexpected phenomenon during the 2011 postseason.
 Making its "debut" in Game 3 of the NLDS on October 4, a squirrel ran across home plate in the middle of a pitch from Roy Oswalt of the Phillies to the Cardinals' Skip Schumaker.
 The Cardinals would win Game 4 and subsequently Game 5 (October 7) in Philadelphia to advance to the NLCS, symbolizing the squirrel's "role" in the victory.
 The squirrel was popularized as "Buschie the Rally Squirrel".
 As a tribute to the popularity of the squirrel, a small depiction of the Rally Squirrel is also included on the official World Series rings the team received.
 It shows up under the "STL" logo on the side of the ring.

-Fredbird sparked controversy in May 2015, when he was asked by a fan for a photograph and handed him a sign that said "Police Lives Matter".
-The team later claimed that Fredbird should not be involved in any political activity or social commentary.

 Rivalries

 Chicago Cubs

 The Cardinals–Cubs rivalry refers to games between the Cardinals and the Chicago Cubs.
 The rivalry is also known as the Downstate Illinois rivalry or the I-55 Series (in earlier years as the Route 66 Series) as both cities are located along Interstate 55 (which itself succeeded the famous U.S. Route 66).
 The Cubs lead the series 1,253–1,196, through October 2021, while the Cardinals lead in National League pennants with 19 against the Cubs' 17.
 The Cubs have won 11 of those pennants in Major League Baseball's Modern Era (1901–present), while all 19 of the Cardinals' pennants have been won since 1926.
 The Cardinals also have an edge when it comes to World Series successes, having won 11 championships to the Cubs' 3.
 Games featuring the Cardinals and Cubs see numerous visiting fans in either Busch Stadium in St. Louis or Wrigley Field in Chicago.
 When the National League split into two and then three divisions, the Cardinals and Cubs remained together.
 This has added excitement to several pennant races over the years.
-The Cardinals and Cubs have played each other once in the postseason, 2015 National League Division Series, which the Cubs won 3–1.
+The Cardinals and Cubs have played each other once in the postseason–in 2015–which the Cubs won 3–1.